yudori/proxyguy/README.rst

      :alt: Updates

-proxyguy helps you manage and switch between different network proxy environments and configurations (or none at all)
+proxyguy helps you manage and switch between different network proxy environments and configurations (or none at all) in your linux computer

 * Free software: MIT license
 * Documentation: https://proxyguy.readthedocs.io.

-Features
+Installation
 --------

-* Create and activate different proxy configuration environments
+Download/Clone this project to your local system.
+In the proxyguy directory, run

+``pip install .``

+NOTE: requires that pip has already been installed you the system.

 Usage